-\$ kea-admin lease-init pgsql -u database-user -p database-password -n database-name
+\$ kea-admin db-init pgsql -u database-user -p database-password -n database-name

-Do not do this if you already created the tables in manually. kea-admin implements rudimentary checks: it will refuse to initialize a database that contains any existing tables.
+Do not do this if you already created the tables manually. kea-admin implements rudimentary checks; it will refuse to initialize a database that contains any existing tables.
 If you want to start from scratch, you must remove all data manually.
-(This process is a manual operation on purpose to avoid possibly irretrievable mistakes by kea-admin.)
+(This process is a manual operation on purpose, to avoid possibly irretrievable mistakes by kea-admin.)

-Upgrading a PostgreSQL Database from an Earlier Version of Kea
+4.3.3.3 Upgrading a PostgreSQL Database from an Earlier Version of Kea